opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-strings.md

 # Mutate string processors

-Mutate string processesors allow you to change the way that a string appears.
+You can change the way that a string appears using mutate string processesors.
 For example, you can use the `uppercase_string` processor to convert a string to uppercase, and you can use the `lowercase_string` processor to convert a string to lowercase.
 The following is a list of processors that allow you to mutate a string:

 * [substitute_string](#substitutestringprocessor)
 * [split_string](#splitstringprocessor)